aiotsystems/aiot_gateway/README.md

 # AIOT Gateway

 This repository contains the software that interfaces the AIOT Manager and a Raspberry Pi.
-The network data is pushed to the MQTT.
+The data is published to the HiveMQ public MQTT broker https://www.mqtt-dashboard.com/ with default topic `aiotsystems`

-- TODO [AIOT Gateway Gif]
+- TODO [place AIOT Gateway Gif]

 ## Hardware Requirements

 - Your favorite computer
-- Raspberry Pi 4 and above
+- Raspberry Pi 4
 - Power supply for Raspberry (>2.5A)
 - micro-SD card (>16 GB)
 - micro-SD card reader
-- AIOT manager
+- AIOT Manager
 - Plastic enclosure

-The Internet connection can be taken from a Wi-Fi AP, Ethernet or 4G dongle.
+The Internet connection can be established through the Wi-Fi AP, Ethernet or 4G dongle.

 ## Configuring the AIOT Gateway